garciadiazjaime/kayak-scanner/README.md

 At the moment tries a multi city search:

-Origin/Destination: From where the flight starts Airport A: Arrival's airport
+Origin/Destination: From and To where the trip starts and ends.
+Airport A: Arrival's airport
 Airport B: Departure's airport